Best Suburbs for Downsizers in Perth, The 2026 Guide

 Villas and ground-floor apartments are typically the most suitable for downsizers, offering low maintenance with good security and often some outdoor space.
 The choice depends on your mobility needs, lifestyle preferences, and budget - established suburbs like South Perth and Mount Lawley offer good selections of both.

-Should I buy before selling when downsizing?
+Should downsizers buy before selling their existing home?

 It depends on your equity position and risk tolerance.
 Downsizers often have substantial equity to work with, which can make bridging finance or deposit bridging arrangements viable options for securing your new home before settlement on your existing property.